MuhammadAamirGulzar/real-estate-blockchain-marketplace/blockchain/DEPLOYMENT_SYSTEM.md

 ## Overview

-Complete PowerShell-based deployment system for the RWAchain smart contracts.
+Complete PowerShell-based deployment system for the EstateChain Marketplace smart contracts.
 Supports automated deployment of all 11 contracts (9 main contracts + 3 payment system contracts) with full address management and backend synchronization.

 ---